Prospect Cottage: Legacy

 The cottage and its garden were the subject of an exhibition at the Garden Museum in London in 2020.
-In April 2022 the cottage featured in the episode of the BBC Two series Secrets of the Museum.
+In April 2022, the cottage was featured in an episode of the BBC Two series Secrets of the Museum.

 Art Fund purchase

-With the possibility of the house being sold privately, Art Fund launched a campaign in January 2020 to raise money for "a permanently funded programme to conserve and maintain the building, its contents and its garden for the future".
+With the possibility of the house being sold to a private owner, Art Fund launched a campaign on 22 January 2020 to raise money for "a permanently funded programme to conserve and maintain the building, its contents, and its garden for the future".
+The campaign launched with support from leading artists and advocates, including Michael Craig-Martin, Tacita Dean, Jeremy Deller, Isaac Julien, the Peter Marlow Foundation, Howard Sooley, Clare Twomey, Wolfgang Tillmans, Peter Fillingham, landscape designer Dan Pearson, gardeners Fergus Farrett and Jonny Bruce, and actor Tilda Swinton.

 The appeal was featured on an episode of BBC1's Countryfile in February 2020, with rare filming inside the cottage allowed for the programme.
-As part of the fundraising efforts, costume designer Sandy Powell, a friend of Jarman's, collected film stars' signatures on her cream calico suit at the 2020 BAFTAs award show and 2020 Oscars ceremony, with the suit auctioned online between 4 and 11 March by Phillips auction house, London, and selling for £16,000.
+As part of the fundraising efforts, costume designer Sandy Powell, a friend of Jarman's, collected film stars' signatures on her cream calico suit at the 2020 BAFTAs award show and 2020 Oscars ceremony.
+Auctioned online between 4 and 11 March by Phillips auction house in London, Powell's autographed suit sold for £16,000.
+Artist Peter Doig donated a painting to the fundraising efforts, and artist David Hockney made a substantial donation.

-It was announced in April 2020 that, thanks to these fundraising efforts, Prospect Cottage had been saved for the nation with Creative Folkestone becoming the custodians of the property.
-In 2022, a job advert was reported seeking a guardian for the property.
+By the end of March 2020, the target of £3.5 million had been reached.
+By 1 April, 8,119 donations totalling £3,624,087, from the public, as well as charities, trusts, foundations and philanthropists had been made.
+Major grants had been made by the National Heritage Memorial Fund (£750,000), Art Fund (£500,000), and the Linbury Trust (£250,000), as well as significant donations from the Luma Foundation, Roger De Haan Charitable Trust, John Browne Charitable Trust, the Ampersand Foundation and the Freedlands Foundation.
+In April, it was announced that, thanks to these fundraising efforts, Prospect Cottage had been saved for the nation; the UK art and culture charity Creative Folkestone became the custodian of the property.

+According to the "Prospect Cottage" page on its website, Folkestone now offers limited public access to the site: "More than 25 years after [Jarman's] death, Prospect Cottage remains a site of pilgrimage for people from all over the world who come to be inspired by Dungeness, Prospect Cottage, and by [his] legacy".
+In addition, it hosts two-week artists' residencies at Prospect Cottage.

+Jarman's archives from the cottage, including notebooks, sketchbooks, letters, drawings and photographs, were placed on long-term loan to Tate Archive and housed in the Hyman Kreitman Reading Rooms at Tate Britain.